Poetry Discussion and Workshop – Ross Gillett

 5:30pm – 8:30pm

-Come along and enjoy a discussion of some of the big issues facing us as writers and/or readers of poems, followed by a workshop led by poet and experienced poetry group convenor, Ross Gillett.
+Join in a discussion of some of the big issues facing us as writers and/or readers of poems, followed by a workshop led by poet and experienced poetry group convenor, Ross Gillett.

 What role does the fictionalising imagination play in the development of a poem?
 What might be some of the essential characteristics of a real poem?
 How do we move forward with a poem that seems to have stalled?
 These along with other questions and statements by some of the best poets about the art of poetry will be explored in the first part of the evening.